My Approach to Helping

 My View on the Nature of 'Disorders'

 It is different for each person.
-My job to help each person discover their sources of pain.
+Labels put borders around experiences and presentations of self that are fluid and unique.
+My job to help each person discover their sources of pain while honoring their authentic selves.
 Often family backgrounds are major contributors.
 Sometimes events later in life can trigger a need for help.
 There is no one explanation and no one single simple cause.
 Problems are often sourced in complex origins and having a process and a relationship that allows for safety, privacy and time to explore these offers a special opportunity for shifting things that have not seemed to be movable previously.

 The Duration and Frequency of Therapy

 I work in partnership with my clients about the length and frequency of their sessions.
-I will see people for 60 minutes or longer in the sessions we do together.
+I will see people for 90 minutes or longer in the sessions we do together.
 Over my years of practice, I have found longer sessions utilizing experiential and creative arts therapies are more effective in both identifying areas of concern and moving stuck places into pro-active personal growth.
 I will recommend different frequencies for various reasons.
 I offer a longer session three weeks of each month.
-This allows people to keep their financial investment to a manageabke level while receivong a time frame that is more effective at allowing for deeper warmup to reveal issues and discover ways to alleviate problems.
+This allows people to keep their financial investment to a manageable level while receiving a time frame that is more effective at allowing for deeper warm-up to reveal issues and discover ways to alleviate problems.
 Peoples can customize sessions to personal needs.
 Those that need contact on other weeks can arrange for that with me.
 I offer phone sessions also.
 We can discuss your needs and preferences together.
-Financial considerations are taken into account when deciding on frequency too.
+Financial considerations are taken into account when deciding on fees because there is no reason to be anxious about affording a process designed to move towards reducing overwhelm and chaotic experiences.
+I believe that the frequency and durations of sessions need to be decided independently of fees if people have financial constraints.
 I give people what they need and charge what they can afford.

 What Makes up a Problem?